 The duck waddled out.
 The next day the duck waddles back in.
 The owner looks down from his counter, his face starting to contort in anger.
 The duck says, "Do you have any staples?"

-The owner starts to speak and the stops.
+The owner starts to speak and then stops.
 He blushes a little.
 "Well, actually we are fresh out."

-The duck look at him and says, "Do you have any grapes?"
+The duck looks at him and says, "Do you have any grapes?"

 Copyright 2019.
 Code 7700 LLC.
 All Rights Reserved.